 Pretty Together (Murderecords ‘01) Rating: B-

 Sloan's impressive winning streak came to a crashing halt on Pretty Together, for several reasons.
 For one thing, the album is more serious and mellower than previous albums, lacking the band's customary playfulness and earnest attempts at rocking out.
-After all, "more mature" doesn't necessarily mean better, in fact it can be pretty boring, which is far too often the case here, particularly on side two which is overstuffed with "soft rock" ballads (truly a misnomer if ever there was one).
+After all, "more mature" doesn't necessarily mean better, in fact it can be pretty boring, which is far too often the case here, particularly on side two which is overstuffed with limp "soft rock" ballads.
 There are some good songs, such as the loud power pop opener "If It Feels Good Do It," which would make Cheap Trick proud, and "The Other Man," a wonderfully moody pop ballad whose clever lyrics you won't soon forget.
 There are other solid songs as well, such as "Dreaming Of You," a dreamy semi-ballad, "It's In Your Eyes," a beat-driven, catchy mid-tempo pop tune, and "Your Dreams Have Come True," whose memorable horns separate it from the pack.
-Elsewhere, too many of these songs see Sloan in a lethargic, going through the motions mindset, and there are more songs here that I actively dislike than on any other Sloan album, particularly "Pick It Up and Dial" and "Never Seeing The Ground For The Sky," a pair of loud, obnoxious, hook-free arena rockers.
+Elsewhere, too many of these songs see Sloan in a lethargic, going through the motions mindset, and there are more songs here that I actively dislike than on any other Sloan album thus far, particularly "Pick It Up and Dial" and "Never Seeing The Ground For The Sky," a pair of loud, obnoxious, hook-free arena rockers.
 Even a song as slyly seductive as "Who You Talkin' To?" is too easy listening for its own good, as any edge the band once had appears all but gone on this album, replaced by a more middle of the road delivery that would be more palatable if the songwriting was stronger.
 Sloan are still too talented to make a bad album, but it would be a bit of a stretch to call Pretty Together a good album, as it too often devolves into easy listening mush, resulting in the first truly disappointing Sloan offering.

 Action Pact (Murderecords ‘03) Rating: B+